latifkabir/n3He_Soft/Library/libn3He/README.md

  fi
 ```

-Note: Currently the library is NOT compatible with ROOT 6.
+Note: This version works both for ROOT 5 and ROOT 6.

-										 Last Updated on 12/25/14
+										 Last Updated on 1/18/15
                                                                                  -Latiful Kabir